JackDesBwa/Leoke/README.md

  - gerbers  : Production files, ready to be sent to manufacturer
  - kicad    : Editable files from kicad software
  - webpage  : Files seen at above web address

+Warning: This was built with arduino 1.0.6, do not know how to use it with newer versions